alan-turing-institute/Advancing-Biomedical-Data-Science-Careers/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

+---
+name: "General"
+about: New issue to complete for the project
+title:
+labels:
+assignees: ''

+---

 <!--Delete these sentences when reusing this repository-->
 💙 Thank you for opening this issue!
 Please complete the following sections by providing relevant information.